ps3mediaserver/ps3mediaserver/README.md

 * sarraken, bleuecinephile, bd.azerty, fabounnet for the support and feedback
 * smo for the Jenkins server

-Special thanks to the following companies:
-* ej-technologies for [JProfiler](http://www.ej-technologies.com/products/jprofiler/overview.html) Java Profiler
-* JetBrains for [IntelliJ IDEA](https://www.jetbrains.com/idea/) Java IDE

-See the `CHANGELOG` for more thanks.
+See the [CHANGELOG](https://github.com/ps3mediaserver/ps3mediaserver/blob/master/CHANGELOG.txt) for more thanks.

 Building
 ------------